Placeholder image

 • Will the project have public use?

-• Have project viability thresholds been established and met and are there accurate cost estimates?
+• Does the project have a viability threshold to be successful, and what are the cost estimates of this?
 (In general, with limited grant resources, we are more likely to participate in such projects when they are underway, not at the exploration or planning stage).

 Land Conservation and Farm Viability Projects: